Bahlil Lahadalia

-Bahlil Lahadalia (born 7 August 1976) is an Indonesian businessman and politician.
-He served as Minister of Energy and Mineral Resources from August to October 2024.
-Prior to that, he served as Minister of Investment from April 2021 to August 2024, dual-hatted as head of the Indonesian Investment Coordinating Board (BKPM), which he had served since October 2019.
-He has served as Ministry of Energy and Mineral Resources since 19 August 2024.
-He is also currently the Leader of the Golkar party since 21 August 2024, replacing Airlangga Hartanto.
+Bahlil Lahadalia (born 7 August 1976) is an Indonesian businessman and politician serving since August 2024 as Indonesia's Minister of Energy and Mineral Resources.
+Previously, he served as the Minister of Investment from April 2021 to August 2024, concurrently as head of the Indonesian Investment Coordinating Board (BKPM), which he had served since October 2019.
+He has also been the Leader of the Golkar party since 21 August 2024, replacing Airlangga Hartanto.

 Early life and education

-He was born in and had most of his education in Maluku, from elementary to junior high school before moving to Fakfak (where his father is from), to take high school.
-He decided to study economics in Jayapura at Port Numbay Economy College, a local private college.
-However, as he revealed during a guest lecture in University of Brawijaya, he graduated very late at age of 26 years old, as his education was interrupted due to his involvement in the May 1998 riots.
+Lahadalia was born in Maluku, where he also received most of his elementary to junior high school education, before moving to Fakfak (where his father is from) for high school.
+He studied economics in Jayapura at Port Numbay Jayapura College of Economics, a local private college.
+He graduated late at the age of 26 years old, as revealed at a guest lecture at the University of Brawijaya, due to an interruption in his education due to his involvement in the May 1998 riots.

-During his time as a student, he was active in the Muslim Students' Association in Papua, and he eventually reached the position of General Treasurer of the National Leadership at the association.
+During his time as a student, he was active in the Muslim Students' Association in Papua, and eventually reached the position of General Treasurer of the National Leadership at the association.

-Bahlil attended doctoral studies at Universitas Indonesia's Sekolah Kajian Stratejik dan Global (School of Global and Strategics Studies) until October 2024, graduating only in twenty months, the fastest doctorate granted by the school.
+Lahadalia attended his doctoral studies at Universitas Indonesia's Sekolah Kajian Stratejik dan Global (School of Global and Strategics Studies) until October 2024, graduating in just twenty months, the fastest doctorate ever granted by the school.
 This garnered national controversy and prompted an ethics enquiry from the university's council of professors and deans.

 Personal life

 Lahadalia is married to Sri Suparni.
-They had three sons, Muhammad Rizky Lahadalia, Muhammad Fadli, and Emir Ramadhan (born 2011).
+They have three sons, Muhammad Rizky Lahadalia, Muhammad Fadli, and Emir Ramadhan (born 2011).

 Business career

-His first job was as a cake seller when he was a pre-teen.
-He later became a bus conductor when he was just a teenager, and eventually became a public transportation driver when he was in senior high school.
+His first job was a cake seller during his pre-teen years.
+He later became a bus conductor as a teenager, and eventually a public transportation driver while in senior high school.
 Years later, after he had graduated from Port Numbay, he was hired as a worker of Sucofindo, a state-run company.
-With his friends, he later founded three companies named PT Rifa Capital, PT Bersama Papua Unggul, and PT Dwijati Sukses.
+He later founded the companies PT Rifa Capital, PT Bersama Papua Unggul, and PT Dwijati Sukses with his friends.

-He owns PT Rifa Capital Holding Company and 10 other companies, and is active mostly in the transportation and property sectors.
+He currently owns the PT Rifa Capital Holding Company and 10 other companies, and is mostly active in the transportation and property sectors.

-As a businessman, at some point in time, he met Joko Widodo who was a fellow businessman at that time and befriended him.
-The friendship they shared was very close to the point Joko Widodo himself considered him a brother.
+At some point in time as a businessman, he met and befriended Joko Widodo, who at the time was also a fellow businessman.
+They had a very close friendship, and Widodo considered Lahadalia a brother.

 Political career

 Early career

-During 2019 Indonesian presidential election, Lahadalia supported Joko Widodo for his run for second term of his presidency.
-He became Director of Directorate for Young Voters Raiser of the Joko Widodo - Ma'ruf Amin presidential campaign team, National Campaign Team of the Working Indonesia Coalition.
+During the 2019 Indonesian presidential election, Lahadalia supported Joko Widodo for his run for second term of his presidency.
+He became the Director of the Directorate for the Raising Young Voters of the Joko Widodo - Ma'ruf Amin presidential campaign team. and the National Campaign Team of the Working Indonesia Coalition..